 The best way to see the palazzi along the Grand Canal is from the water.
 Take the vaporetto (boat number 1) and go early in the morning when it’s less crowded.
 Be sure to take an outside seat at the front of the boat to have the best view of these historical treasures.

 Read about the imaginary Palazzo degli Angeli in my latest book, The Lost Daughter of Venice.
-This is available now in ebook and audio.
-The paperback will be available on 13th July 2023.
+This is available now in ebook, paperback, large print and audio.

 Come to Venice.
 Please, Phoebe, do not fail me.